HsiangHung/Machine_Learning_Note/Statistics/README.md

 ![](images/effect_sizes_proportion.png)

-Also, in the Kunchok Dorjee's video, @ 20th min there are more information.
+Also, in the Kunchok Dorjee's video, @20:00 min the slides shows more information.

 ### C. Correlation family: Effect sizes based on "variance explained"